 We have tried the Hamiltonian experiment of centralized government, usury, and gigantism long enough.
 Surely it is time, somewhere, for the Jeffersonian vision to begin to reappear, like Polaris or the Pleiades emerging again from behind the clouds and orienting us toward a more balanced way of life, showing us anew the course that we must take.
 Jefferson recognized what was to happen, and wrote to Gideon Granger in 1800: “Our country is too large to have all its affairs directed by a single government.
 Public servants at such a distance, and from under the eye of their constituents, must, from the circumstance of distance, be unable to administer and overlook all the details necessary for the good government of the citizens; and the same circumstance, by rendering detection impossible to their constituents, will invite public agents to corruption, plunder and waste.”
 The cure for this fatal disease of the polity is the noble tradition of American autonomy, for as Jefferson put it, “The wit of man cannot devise a more solid basis for a free, durable and well administered republic.”
 It is high time that we begin to heed his wise and enduring advice.

 This essay in our series of “Timeless Essays” was first published here in April 2012.
 Reprinted with gracious permission from Modern Age (Winter 2006).
-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

 Jefferson to William Johnson, 1823.
 ME 15:450.